ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 | 128                | 2                |
 | 272                | 1                |

-A port overrides this function if the memory provided by the base class doesn't match what is required by the Bluetooth controller driver.
+Porting overrides this function if the memory provided by the base class doesn't match what is required by the Bluetooth controller driver.

 ```
 buf_pool_desc_t CordioHCIDriver::get_buffer_pool_description()  {